-Analysis done in 2013 by the Marine Research Institute (MRI) suggested that excessive amounts of otoliths were being taken from commercial catches of witch, and as a result the number of samples was reduced.
-Before this change, around 5000 otoliths from 100 samples were collected annually, but for last five years 20-35 samples from demersal seine, 8-24 from Nephrops trawl and 1-5 from demersal trawl were collected, or a total of 475-875, 200-600 and 25-123 otoliths, respectively (Table 2, Figure 7).
+Analysis done in 2013 by the Marine Research Institute (MRI) suggested that excessive amounts of otoliths were being taken from commercial catches of witch, and as a result the number of samples was reduced to save time and resources.
+Before this change, around 5000 otoliths from 100 samples were being taken yearly, but for last four years 20-35 samples from demersal seine, 10-24 from Nephrops trawl and 1-5 from demersal trawl were collected, or a total of 500-875, 250-600 and 25-123 otoliths, respectively (Table 2, Figure 7).